Inclusion and Diversity

 We’re a member of the Employers Network for Equality and Inclusion – the UK's leading promoter of equality and inclusion in the workplace.

-ENEI awarded us a Bronze standard and are helping us in our aim to improve that, because we want to achieve best practice in equality and inclusion.
+ENEI awarded us a Silver standard and are helping us in our aim to improve that, because we want to achieve best practice in equality and inclusion.

-In June 2018, we signed up to the Disability Confident scheme and will become a Disability Confident Employer by June 2019.
+In 2018, we signed up to the Disability Confident scheme and will become a Disability Confident Employer in 2019.

 The Disability Confident scheme helps employers make the most of the talents that disabled people can bring to the workplace.
 They’re also advising us on how to successfully recruit and retain disabled people, as well as those with health conditions.